fdeblasio/pokeemerald-expansion/README.md

     - Learns Parabolic Charge, Thunderbolt, and Shadow Ball by level up

 - Oshawott:
+    - The two cat starters have Dark-type final evolutions, and the only two water starters with Dark-type final evolutions were Oshawott and Froakie, and otters are much more catlike than frogs
     - Atk: 55->65
     - SpA: 63->65
     - Evolution: 17->16